pytorch/xla/API_GUIDE.md

-# Performance guideline for running on TPUs
+# PyTorch/XLA API And Best Practice

-## XLA tensors
+## XLA Tensors

 PyTorch/XLA adds a new device, similarly to CPU and GPU devices.
 The following snippet creates an XLA tensor filled with random values, then prints the device and the contents of the tensor: